jz543fm/docker-parrot/README.md

 For the further details how it works read the `Makefile`

+***!!!
+I am using Docker host network driver, please remember that: The host networking driver only works on Linux hosts, and is not supported on Docker Desktop for Mac, Docker Desktop for Windows, or Docker EE for Windows Server !!!
+The usage of the host network driver is to optimize performance or to use that in a situation where container needs to handle a wide large range of ports***

+***If you want to run this project on the Mac, Windows, Windows server please remove from all commands --network host!!!***

 ## Installation of Trivy

 [Trivy](https://trivy.dev) installation for Docker Image vulnerabilities: